GObject: Usage

 The combination of C and GObject is used in many successful free software projects, such as the GNOME desktop, the GTK toolkit and the GIMP image manipulation program.

 Though many GObject applications are written entirely in C, the GObject system maps well into the native object systems of many other languages, like C++, Java, Ruby, Python, Common Lisp, and .NET/Mono.
 As a result, it is usually relatively painless to create language bindings for well-written libraries that use the GObject framework.

+For example, many Python programs use libraries written in C that use the GObject framework by using the PyGObject language binding.

+(A few of them are listed at :Category:Software that uses PyGObject).

 Writing GObject code in C in the first place, however, is relatively verbose.
 The library takes a good deal of time to learn, and programmers with experience in high-level object-oriented languages often find it somewhat tedious to work with GObject in C. For example, creating a subclass (even just a subclass of GObject) can require writing and/or copying large amounts of boilerplate code.
 However, using Vala, a language that is designed primarily to work with GObject and which converts to C, is likely to make working with GObject or writing GObject based libraries nicer.